Dragon2fly/logger_tt/README.md

    ```

 # changelog
+## 1.3.0
+* Exception analyzing now fetch full multi-line python statement.
+This means that variables lie at seconds and below of the same statement can also be seen
+without the need of `full_context=True`.

 ## 1.2.1
 * Extend logging context to `logger.exception()` as well.
 Now you can do `try-except` a block of code and still have a full context at error line.